 Jamaica: Playing Bond Girls at the Goldeneye

 We rarely go back to a place.
-After all, there are so many places to visit in jamaica and dear to our hearts, mostly because of the people.
+After all, there are so many places to visit, but Jamaica is dear to our hearts.
+What draws us there again and again?
+The people.
 Especially Bernard Suarez, our friend and tour guide whom we have had the pleasure of knowing for close to ten years.

 He had seen Roxy and me at our worst, broken-hearted and broken down after my divorce.
 Picking us up from the airport, he witnessed the emotional destruction and went to work nourishing our two souls.
 “Don’t worry, mon.” he said.
 “This island has the power to heal the deepest wounds.”
 And he was right.